angeldothycodes/Ultimate-IT-Support-Course-for-Technical-Skills/IT Help Desk - With Real Examples.md

 Back on Billy's PC, let's take a look to see if this has applied.
 Aside from GPupdate, you can also do **gpresult /r** command.
 This is going to let us know what policies a user is part of.

 One thing we can do as well while we're waiting is we can go ahead and jump into event viewer.
 Event viewer is a positive way to be able to see what the system is doing.
-In event viewer > Application event logs, we can see any sofwtare's
+In event viewer > Application event logs, we can see any sofwtares attempting to be deployed